entrepeneur4lyf/kwaak/README.md

 #### Command Configuration

+Kwaak uses tests, coverages, and lints as an additional opportunity to steer the agent.
+Configuring these will (significantly) improve the agents' performance.

 - **`test`**: Command to run tests, e.g., `cargo test`.
 - **`coverage`**: Command for running coverage checks, e.g., `cargo llvm-cov --summary-only`.
 Expects coverage results as output.
 Currently handled unparsed via an LLM call.
 A friendly output is preferred
 - **`lint_and_fix`**: Optional command to lint and fix project issues, e.g., `cargo clippy --fix --allow-dirty; cargo fmt` in Rust.